Slicing the data

 Here are my .gpalias and .gprc files.

-Generally degree and Picard rank is not enough to determine the smooth Fano Y.
+is not enough to determine the smooth Fano Y.

 We need two more invariants:

-For STD and number b is given by the formula
+and number b is given by the formula

 where v and f are numbers of vertices and faces of fan polytope.